allenai/reward-bench/README.md

 ```
 ├── README.md                   <- The top-level README for researchers using this project
-├── analysis/                   <- Directory of tools to analyze HERM results or other reward model properties
+├── analysis/                   <- Directory of tools to analyze RewardBench results or other reward model properties
-├── herm/                       <- Core utils and modeling files
+├── rewardbench/                       <- Core utils and modeling files
 |   ├── models/                     ├── Standalone files for running existing reward models
-|   └── *.py                        └── HERM tools and utilities
+|   └── *.py                        └── RewardBench tools and utilities
 ├── scripts/                    <- Scripts and configs to train and evaluate reward models
 ├── tests                       <- Unit tests
 ├── Dockerfile                  <- Build file for reproducible and scaleable research at AI2